Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

 - Light sensitivity

-When an oil gland becomes blocked due to an infection in the eye, a stye appears.
-A stye is a swollen, pus-filled knot that appears on the upper or lower eyelid.
-Staphylococcus aureus is the bacteria that causes a stye.
+Staphylococcus aureus is the most common bacteria that causes a stye.
 A stye is extremely painful and causes discomfort to the eye.
 A stye and a chalazion are different because a stye is caused from a bacterial infection, is painful, and is often larger than a chalazion.

 Symptoms of a Stye